Frequently Asked Questions: Fellowship-wide Vote

 If your group/meeting would like suggestions for how to gather a group conscience you may choose to seek support from members with long-time sobriety, a district, or MA World Services.

-This is a general outline for calling a business meeting to gather the group conscience:
+General Outline for calling a business meeting to gather a group conscience

 Any member of the group/meeting can request to hold a business meeting.
 The group/meeting may want to determine a designated member to facilitate this vote, that could be the Group Service Representative, Chairperson, Secretary, or any member of the group/meeting.